Jupiter's Metastable Companions: Abstract

 \section{Abstract}

-{ Jovian co-orbitals share Jupiter's orbit in 1:1 mean motion resonance.
+Jovian co-orbitals share Jupiter's orbit and exhibit 1:1 mean motion resonance with the planet.
 This includes $>$10,000 so-called Trojan asteroids surrounding the leading (L4) and trailing (L5) Lagrange points, viewed as stable groups dating back to planet formation.
+A small number of extremely transient horseshoe and quasi-satellite co-orbitals have been identified, which only briefly ($<$1,000 years) exhibit co-orbital motions.
 Via a massive numerical study we identify for the first time some Trojans which are certainly only `metastable'; instead of being primordial, they are recent captures from heliocentric orbits into moderately long-lived (10~kyr-100~Myr) metastable states that will escape back to the scattering regime.
 We have also identified (1) the first two jovian horseshoe co-orbitals that exist for many resonant libration periods, and (2) eight jovian quasi-satellites with metastable lifetimes of 4--130 kyr.
-Our perspective on the Trojan population is thus now more complex as Jupiter joins the other giant planets in having known metastable co-orbitals which are in steady-state equilibrium with the planet-crossing Centaur and asteroid populations, in agreement with theoretical estimates. }
+Our perspective on the Trojan population is thus now more complex as Jupiter joins the other giant planets in having known metastable co-orbitals which are in steady-state equilibrium with the planet-crossing Centaur and asteroid populations; the 27 identified here are in agreement with theoretical estimates.